© Copyright EA Networks 2023 • Website design by Plato Creative

-Distributed generators (DG) is one of a number of different terms used in the electricity sector to describe private generation sources.
-At the earliest possible stage of your distributed generation project, we recommend that you obtain a copy of our Network Connection Application.
+Distributed generation (DG) is one of a number of different terms used in the electricity sector to describe private generation sources such as solar or diesel.
+If you don't already have an electricity connection to our network, we recommend that you obtain a copy of our Network Connection Application at the earliest possible stage of your distributed generation project.
 We also recommend that you obtain expert technical advice on how to correctly install, connect and operate your distributed generation system.

 Please see below for further information based on your generator size: